County’s first veterans’ court holds first session - Xenia Gazette

 “Our whole approach is we want to try to recognize their humanity and by virtue of our services that are available, try to fix them up with what is necessary to overcome that particular obstacle,” the judge said.

 Whether the veteran needs transportation, housing, clothing, food or employment, the court can help that individual fill that gap, he explained.
-Perhaps most significantly, Veterans Affairs provides treatment and counseling to help with substance abuse, PTSD or other mental health issues.
+In one significant way, Veterans Affairs provides treatment and counseling to help with substance abuse, PTSD or other mental health issues.
 Greene County Veterans’ Services Commission is also playing a big part, offering their own resources.

 Wolaver said those aren’t the only groups that want to see this court work.
 Community support, he said, began at the very inception of the idea for a Greene County veterans’ court.